Ph.D. in Rhetoric & Composition

 - Assistant Director of the University Writing Center

-- Watson Assistant Director (Bi-Annual Thomas R. Watson Conference)
+- Assistant to the Bi-Annual Thomas R. Watson Conference

 - Assistant Director of Creative Writing

-Other opportunities both within the department and throughout the university are circulated to graduate students as they become available.
+We will also notify our students of other opportunities in the English department and throughout the university as they become available.

-Obtain valuable skills and participate in professional development through the School of Interdisciplinary Studies PLAN workshops.
+- Gain valuable professionalization skills through the School of Interdisciplinary Studies PLAN workshops.

-Enjoy a supportive and productive graduate experience through the School of Interdisciplinary Studies mentoring network.
+- Enjoy a supportive graduate experience through the School of Interdisciplinary Studies mentoring network.